 - Lastly, fold in the chocolate chips.

-Now that the cookie dough is made, and you’ve sampled the dough one too many times, scoop the dough into 2 tablespoon sized balls and place them on a baking sheet.
+- Now that the dough is made (and you’ve sampled the brownie dough one too many times), scoop into 2 tablespoon-sized balls and place them on a baking sheet.

 You can line the baking sheet with parchment paper or a silicone baking mat.
 I opted for the silicone baking mat because it’s grippy and (in my opinion) prevents the cookies from spreading as much.

-Bakers Tip: In order to achieve a perfectly baked cookie, you have to under bake just *slightly*.
+In order to achieve a perfectly baked cookie, you have to under bake just *slightly*.
+That’s also how you’ll get a little bit more of that brownie texture.

 - 1/2 cup unsweetened natural cocoa powder